-Up to 400 Western Snowy Plovers (includes Pacific and Inland populations) feed and rest on Sands Beach each winter.
+Up to 400 Western Snowy Plovers (includes Pacific and inland populations) feed and rest on Sands Beach each winter.
 This is the largest winter aggregation in the US.
-Sands Beach, at Coal Oil Point Reserve, is a very special place for snowy plovers because it provides high quality habitat for these birds.
-Kelp from the rich forests in the ocean continuously wash ashore, creating wrack, which becomes food and shelter for many small invertebrates.
+Sands Beach, at Coal Oil Point Reserve, is a very important place for Snowy Plovers because it provides high quality habitat for these birds.
+Kelp from the rich forests in the ocean continuously washes ashore, creating wrack, which becomes food and shelter for many small invertebrates.
+Beach hoppers, kelp flies, and other insects depend on the availability of kelp wrack on the beach.
 Plovers and other shorebirds depend on the invertebrates for food.
-Beach hoppers, kelp flies, and other insects depend on the availability of kelp wrack on the beach.

 To understand how plovers are doing at Coal Oil Point Reserve, biologists count them weekly during the wintering season and daily during the breeding season.
 Each nest is mapped into a GIS database and each chick is observed three times a week until they are capable of flying (fledged).
 It takes one month for an egg to incubate and another month for a chick to grow large enough to fly.
 By observing the chicks and nests, the biologists can determine the cause of mortality by looking for predator tracks on the sand.
 Each predator (skunk, raccoon, crow, etc) leaves a distinct footprint on the sand.

 Sands Beach is open to the public all year, but portions of the dry sandy beach are closed.
 This is to reduce disturbance from foot traffic near the wintering plovers and the main nesting area.
-Between March 15th and September 15th, the protected area is extended to the western boundary of the Reserve, to protect nests that are built along the beach.
+Between March 15th and September 15th, Snowy Plovers make their nests along the beach.
 The nests are well camouflaged and, without the fence, could be trampled by beach users unknowingly.
 The fence is symbolic, because it depends on vountary compliance for no-tresspassing.
 It does not keep dogs from walking under it.
 Thus, we ask everyone to leash their dogs at all times.
 Even the calmest dogs can become excited when they see the plovers or other wildlife.
 In 2003, an unleashed dog bit and killed a plover chick at Sands Beach.
 Research by USGS biologist, Dr. Kevin Lafferty, showed that a dog can cause 10 times more disturbance to a plover than a person walking by.
 This is because some dogs actively chased the plovers and because plovers respond by flying away from dogs more often than they would fly from people.
 Flying is one of the most demanding activities for birds and requires much energy.

 The plovers experience many pressures throughout the year.
 They have to deal with people and their pets, predators, and extreme weather conditions.
 The plovers and other declining species need your help.
 Please support this and other programs that are attempting to bring this bird back to the beaches.